the-art-of-dev/tortue-js/README.md

 ---

-Layout is a concrete context that represent template for pages.
+A layout is a concrete context that represents a template for pages.

 ---